Best Times to Visit Big Island, Hawaii, USA

 Pu'uhonua o Honaunau National Historical Park

-culturalStep back in time at Pu'uhonua o Honaunau National Historical Park, a place of refuge in ancient Hawaii.
-Explore the historic structures, learn about the cultural significance of the site, and imagine life in this sacred place.
-Consider hiring a local guide to enhance your understanding of the history.
+culturalStep back in time at Pu'uhonua o Honaunau National Historical Park, a place of refuge where ancient Hawaiians who had broken the kapu (sacred law) could seek forgiveness.
+Explore the ancient temples, royal houses, and learn about the rich history and cultural significance of this sacred site.

 Getting Around Big Island, Hawaii, USA